 Ariana graduated from the University of Nevada, Reno with the BA in Psychology and an MA in Marriage and Family Therapy.
 Ariana works from a family systems perspective and enjoys using an integrative approach in therapy.
 Further, Ariana is a nationally board certified counselor through the NBCC.

 Ariana's work history involves several years with local agencies, as well as volunteer work with non-profits.
-Further, Ariana has completed Phase 1 training with the Gottman Institute, as well as training in the use of Motivational Interviewing, which is particularly helpful in working with adolescents, as well as those with a substance use background.
+Further, Ariana has completed Phase 1 training with the Gottman Institute, Core 2 training with The Beck Institute of Cognitive Behavioral Therapy, as well as training in the use of Motivational Interviewing, which is particularly helpful in working with adolescents, as well as those with a substance use background.

 Ariana and her husband moved to the area from Northern California and enjoys raising her 12 urban chickens, her faithful puppy, and her daughter.
 Further, Ariana has spent the last 20 years caring for, raising and competing horses and is happy doing anything that gets her time in the sun, out in the woods, or playing in the water.

 Tina was born in Germany as a military brat and grew up all over due to her father being in the US Army.
 After high school Tina completed Dental Assisting School and received her license as a Registered Dental Assistant.
 She later decided to further her education and change careers, completing her Bachelors Degree at the University Nevada, Reno.

 Currently, Tina is working on her Masters in Professional Counseling at Liberty University and hopes to pursue a career as a therapist at Great Basin upon completion, which is a good fit for Tina, as she believes in a holistic approach to counseling and believes that a healthy diet and regular exercise can make a huge impact on one’s own mental health.